dltoth/UPnPDevice/README.md

    urn:CompanyName:service:serviceName:version
 ```

-Where CompanyName substitutes "." with "-".
-For example "urn:LeelanauSoftware-com:device:Thermometer:1" is the device type for [Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h).
+Where CompanyName is the company domain name with "-" substituting ".".
+For example "urn:LeelanauSoftware-com:device:Thermometer:1" is the device type for [Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h) offered by LeelanauSoftware.com.
+UPnP restricts the device (service) type to 64 characters.

 The following macros are used to define RTTI and UPnP Device type in the header file of a UPnPDevice subclass: